 Mia: Also an important factor, I definitely have to check that out.
 All right.
 So pet obesity, and Jenny again, thank you so much for your question.
 It's an important thing to think about because we can feel so guilty, but it's like obesity for pets and for humans is on the rise.
 Dr J., how big of an epidemic is this?
-I mean, just looking at — um, and I went to fat camp twice, so I feel uniquely qualified to be talking about this — even though nobody gave me an interactive feeder and maybe they should have.
+I mean, I went to fat camp twice, so I feel uniquely qualified to be talking about this — even though nobody gave me an interactive feeder and maybe they should have.

 Dr. J: There's the trick.
 That's how we're going to start feeding you at the office.
 We're just going to be chucking you stuffed Kongs and whatnot.

 Dr. J: No, Dr. Ernie Ward, who's another, a great veterinarian.
 He's got his association for pet owners for pet obesity prevention, and they do a survey annually, I believe it is.
 And the most recent data is showing that, about 56% of dogs and about 60% of cats in North America are either overweight or obese.